This easy to use adjusted slope momentum strategy performed 7 times better than the market

 The first time you click it will be sorted from low to high and the second time from high to low.

 Remember only companies with an Adjusted Slope 125/250d value of greater than 38 were included in the portfolio.
-If no company had a value of more than 38 – in other words they had weak momentum - the back test portfolio staid in cash until the following month.
+If no company had a value of more than 38 – in other words they had weak momentum - the back test portfolio held cash until the following month.

 A company was sold if on the re-balancing day it had an Adjusted Slope 125/250d value of less than 33.
 A value of less than 33 means the share price momentum of the company declined.